Meet the Elysium team.

 Science Is In Our DNA

 So why did he start with yeast?
 Well, it turns out we share the same ancestor as yeast dating back about a billion years, and believe it or not, many really important genes (or very similar ones) found in yeast are also found in other organisms, including humans.
 They are “conserved” in evolutionary terms, which means they have universal functions in many or all species.

-Dr. Guarente found a really important one called SIR2.
+Dr. Guarente found a really important gene called SIR2.
 It took him and his post-docs eight years.

 In 1999, Dr. Guarente’s lab found that if they activated the SIR2 gene, yeast would live longer.
 Soon after this discovery, they found that SIR2 required a molecule called NAD+, which is found in all living cells, to function.
 Without NAD+, SIR2 did nothing.